 In August, when all of Italy is on holiday, the locals flock to the mountains and coast – to be avoided, unless you enjoy crowds, queues and general chaos.
 The landlocked region of Umbria shares many of the attributes of its bigger, glitzier neighbour, Tuscany – picture-perfect hill towns, sun-dappled olive groves, great food and wine – but it’s cheaper, more down-to-earth and refreshingly quiet in August.
 Hole up in a hilltop villa or get back to nature at an agriturismo, and spend your days exploring gorgeous medieval towns such as Perugia, Assisi and Todi, chilling out at tranquil Lake Trasimeno or sampling the earthy local cuisine.

-Get your dose of culture at the Edinburgh Festival, Scotland
+Get your dose of culture at the Edinburgh Fringe Festival, Scotland

-The biggest arts festival on the planet, the Edinburgh Festival sees the city transformed into a hive of cultural activity, its hugely varied line-up a mix of fresh new talent and world-famous acts.
+The biggest arts festival on the planet, the Edinburgh Fringe Festival sees the city transformed into a hive of cultural activity, its hugely varied line-up a mix of fresh new talent and world-famous acts, making this one of the best places to visit in August.
 The best approach is to dive straight in without too many fixed ideas – inevitably, it’s the act you’ve never heard of that blows you away.
 Accommodation and tickets for the big names are in high demand, so book ahead.